aws-samples/shopfloor-connectivity/docs/core/sfc-top-level-config.md

 **Type**: String

-**Default,Constraints,Examples**: Used for compatibility with future extensions and updates
+Used for compatibility with future extensions and updates

 ---
 ### AwsIotCredentialProviderClients